Home | resource library | The Power of Connections

 November 2025

-The COVID-19 lockdown brought the topic of loneliness—among everyone from middle-aged men to teenage girls—to the forefront of our national conversation.
-Sadly, we know these feelings of isolation are also widespread among parents and caregivers.
-For those of us raising a child with high-support needs, the sense of isolation can feel even more profound.
-Our journey is different from that of other parents.
-Caring for a child with a disability is demanding and time-consuming.
+COVID-19 brought the topic of loneliness to the forefront of our national conversation.
+Many parents and caregivers raising children with high-support needs feel this sense of isolation profoundly.
+Our journey is different from that of other families.
 We often serve as teacher, therapist, advocate, nurse, and direct caregiver—all at once.
+This can be overwhelming.

-Finding other parents who truly understand can make a world of difference.
-Sharing our joys and frustrations, our good days and bad ones, helps us feel less alone.
-These connections provide emotional support, build resilience, and open doors to new resources.
+Finding other parents who truly understand this unique perspective can make a world of difference.
+Sharing joys and frustrations, good days and bad ones, helps us feel less alone.
+These connections provide emotional support, build resilience, and open doors to new resources and ideas we might not have found on our own.

 Formal and Informal Connections